dedenker/docker/docs/sources/installation/openSUSE.md

 Docker daemon.
 You can add users with:

     $ sudo /usr/sbin/usermod -a -G docker <username>
+If you add your current account remember to log out/in.

 To verify that everything has worked as expected: